dart-lang/site-www/src/content/tools/pub/cmd/pub-upgrade.md

 transitive dependencies.

-To upgrade a specific dependency and all its transitive dependencies to their latest versions use the '--unlock-transitive' flag.
+To upgrade a specific dependency and all its transitive dependencies to their latest versions use the `--unlock-transitive` flag.

 ```console
 $ dart pub upgrade --unlock-transitive test args